ufko-org/wapp/README.md

 without external dependencies.
 The static compilation ensures portability and simplicity in deployment.

-## Interpreter Changes
+## Interpreter properties

 ### **wapptclsh**

-- Can be used as an interactive shell (REPL) when run without arguments.
+- Runs as an interactive shell (REPL) when executed without arguments.
+- Can be used for CLI scripting as an alternative to tclsh.
+- Functions as a CGI interpreter for writing web applications.
-- `markdown.tcl` is compiled into it, enabling built-in Markdown processing.
+- Includes markdown.tcl, enabling built-in Markdown processing.
-- `app.tcl` is compiled into it, allowing easy inclusion of reusable application logic.
+- Includes app.tcl, allowing easy inclusion of reusable application logic.

 ## Additional Files